mziomek11/issues-tracker/README.md

 @TODO Image

 1. Client starts listening to SSE (notification service)
-2. Client sends a command (for example OpenIssueCommand to Issues Command application)
+2. Client sends a command (for example `OpenIssueCommand` to Issues Command application)
 3. Command is being processed and server returns a response with id of created entity
-4. Event is being sent to message broken (for example IssueOpenedEvent)
+4. Event is being sent to message broken (for example `IssueOpenedEvent`)
 5. Query application (for example Issues Query application) receives event, processes it and then sends message to Notification application about data change
-6. Through SSE Notification application informs client about changes (for example IssueOpened - { issuesId: ..., organizationId: ..., projectId: .... })
+6. Through SSE Notification application informs client about changes (for example `IssueOpened` - `{ issuesId: ..., organizationId: ..., projectId: ... }`)
 7. Client decides what he wants to do.
 It can be asking backend for the new data with GET request, updating UI or just doing nothing

 ## Local development

 In order to start application locally you need to install docker and docker-compose on your machine first.
-Then you can start everything with docker-compose up command.
+Then you can start everything with `docker-compose up -d` command.
 First launch of the application may take a while, because all dependencies must be downloaded.
 When everything is ready (you can check that by visiting http://localhost/eureka and seeing @TODO Image) you will have access to the following sites:

 - Frontend application - http://localhost
 - Api documentation - http://localhost/swagger